In the blog “Photo Editing Why” I referred to a number of types of photo editing. In this blog I hope to give you some insights into White Balance.

 - Cold – 6500k to 10000k Shade, Overcast Sky

-So an old light bulb was tungsten filament and it glowed at around 3200 degrees so if you had a white sheet of paper it would look slightly red in that light.
+So, an old light bulb was tungsten filament and it glowed at around 3200 degrees so if you had a white sheet of paper it would look slightly red in that light.
 On the other hand your TV is set to display a white screen at 6500 degrees which is the colour temperature of sunlight at midday.
 When you move into the shade, most of the light the falls on a sheet of white paper comes from the blue sky overhead and so it is bluer than the others.
+The problem is since we know it’s white, our eyes try to automatically correct for the colour of the light falling on it.

 The simplest way to see whether the white balance is correct is to check whether the objects in a photo that you know where white in real life are represented as white in the photo.

-Most cameras do a pretty good job at automatically adjusting the white balance in a photo at the time it is taken however if you want to edit the white balance most photo editing software can do that to some extent.
+If you want to edit the white balance, most photo editing software can do that to some extent.
 If your image format is RAW you have more flexibility for editing than if the image is JPG format (see this Blog about RAW and JPG images).
+Photoshop and Apple Photos can automatically the white balance of neutral colours if you select the tool and click on a grey or white part of the photo.

 The image on the left shows a few settings in the PhotoScape photo editing software that can allow you to adjust the white balance by directly adjusting the temperature or by setting the white balance using the option shown at the bottom.